 The Blonde Naso tang is similar to its counterparts from other locals, however its dorsal fin is a distinctive bright yellow.
 It has an elongated, tear-drop shaped body which is primarily a soft, mousy grey.
 As a juvenile it may show small white blotches on its flank.
 Its face slopes gently towards its snout, giving it the common name smooth head unicorn.
 Above its eye the skin shines blue, and it has a distinctive mask of yellow over its face which extends down towards its orange lips.
 It has two scalpels near the tail, colored a bright orange.
 The lower fins are also orange.
 Its tail is pointed at the tips, and on a mature male these tips may extend to long streamers.
 The streamers may begin to grow when the fish is 5-6 inches, until then males and females are visually identical.The Naso tang can grow to be approximately 18 inches long and needs a large aquarium as an adult, we recommend at least 250 gallons or larger.Naso tangs tend to grow on the larger side, so they need lots of space to swim.
 Because of their large size they are quite strong, and may be able to graze some macroalgaes such as sargassum.
 They don't appreciate living with tangs sharing the same shape, however are typically non-aggressive with other fish.Tangs are also called surgeonfish or doctor fish because they have at least one spine just in front of the tail which, when the tail is bent, can be stuck out and used as a threat display or weapon against competitive fish or predators.
 It is important to be cautious of this spine when handling the fish in a net.
 They feel most secure when there is plenty of live rock to hide in, as well as open space for swimming.
 In the wild some tangs live in schools, however in the confines of an aquarium it is usually best to have only one of each genus, or they may be extremely aggressive to each other.
 They are typically very peaceful with other types of fish.Care should be taken with tangs to ensure they do not catch external parasites, such as Marine ICH and velvet, to which they are very prone.Tangs do not eat coral or invertebrates and are considered reef safe.
 They are primarily herbivorous, and although they love to eat meaty foods, they must be fed plenty of marine algae in order to remain healthy and vigorous.
 Having a proper diet may also reduce aggressive behaviors; tangs naturally graze on algae throughout the day.
 Diet should include plenty of marine algae and Spirulina, frozen mysis shrimp, and other high quality items.
 They typically learn to eat dry foods easily.
 It is preferable to feed more than once a day, with an algae clip offered approximately every other day.

 Blood Red Swordtail Xiphophorus helleri Swordtails make an excellent choice for peaceful community tanks.
 Swordtails get their name from exactly that - their tail tapers off into a flowy sword like shape that is only present in males.
 Swordtails are members of the livebearer family, which means they can birth up to 80 fry all at once.
 Caution should be taken when housing multiple males together as they will more than likely fight amongst each other.
 They grow to a size of 4 inches and are quite active, making their requirements for a tank at the minimum of 30 gallons.
 This species is more prone to jumping out of the aquarium, so it is recommended to have a tight-fitting lid on your enclosure to ensure they stay in the water.
 Swordtails are omnivores and will take high-quality pellets, flakes, brine shrimp, as well as algae.
 Blood Red Swordtail Specifics The Blood Red Swordtail is a peaceful fish that grows up to 4 inches.
-They like their water temperature to be between 64-82oF, a pH of 7.0-8.3, and a dKH between 12-30
+They like their water temperature to be between 64-82oF, at a pH of 7.0-8.3.

 This coral receives much of its energy by utilizing the photosynthetic algae contained within its tissues.
 It also depends on absorbing nutrients from the water, and will benefit from occasional feedings of zooplankton and coral snow.
 Zoanthids are often covered in a heavy mucus layer which helps them capture prey.
 Many types may be voracious feeders if offered meaty items, especially those corals with long tapering tentacles.
 Their sting is quite mild, however they can grow fast enough to over-grow other corals, so adequate space should be provided to accommodate future growth.
 Those species with shorter tentacles typically require higher water flow than those with longer tentacles, and all types will benefit from bright light.Most species contain toxins in their mucus and tissues, including the potent neurotoxin palytoxin, which may be dangerous to humans.
 It is important not to underestimate this toxin- gloves are highly recommended when handling this coral.
 Neon, Metallic, Nuclear, and most definitely, Ultra, each of these corals adds a dazzling effect to the reef.
 Each colony is intensely hued and most fluorescence brightly under actinic lighting.
 Colors may be hot pink, bright blue, intense scarlet, emerald green, or any other color or combination of colors.
 This coral is collected from Australia, and may grow peacefully beside another color variety, making it possible to create a garden of rainbow colors.Sand Zoanthus polyps are a type of Zoanthid, also called colonial anemones.
 They grow in a cluster by budding, and are attached at the base by runners or a mat.
 Occasionally blowing the colony with a baster or powerhead will help clear detritus from between the polyps and discourage nuisance algae.
 They are very hardy and are quite tolerant of poor water quality.
 However, they may be prone to pests such as predatory nudibranch, sundial snails, spiders, some Asterina sp. starfish, and zoa pox infection.
 Dipping the coral before adding to a display aquarium is highly recommended.
 Some fish may also nip on them.
 Difficulty: Easy Growth Speed: Fast Lighting: Medium - High Average Placement: Middle - High Water Flow: Medium - High Temperament: Semi-Aggressive